 Precarious improvements in material living standards for much of the world’s population do not indicate that free-market capitalism has saved us from the danger of human extinction.
 The news on climate change is dire – indeed, it could scarcely be worse.

-Nuclear weapons, traditionally the Bulletin and clock’s primary concern, still exist in quantities enough to wipe out humanity several times over, and last year’s scrapping of landmark arms control treaty further destabilized an already volatile geopolitical environment.
+Nuclear weapons, traditionally the Bulletin and clock’s primary concern, still exist in quantities enough to wipe out humanity several times over, and last year’s scrapping of a landmark arms control treaty further destabilized an already volatile geopolitical environment.

 Nanotechnology, artificial intelligence, and antibiotic resistance also lurk in the future’s shadow.